 In 2010, Adam started representing content creators on YouTube and then segued into Vine, Instagram, Twitch and Tik Tok as those platforms evolved.
 As a pioneer in this emerging area, Adam took a significant market share of the talent and today represents many of the most important influencers in the world.
-The natural progression from that type of representation was into the world of start-ups, where he reignited his entrepreneurial torch as an investor, advisor, founder and representative of numerous direct-to-consumer businesses (like Chamberlain Coffee, Cloak apparel, Wood Elf Media, Maverick clothing and Euka).
+The natural progression from that type of representation was into the world of start-ups, where he reignited his entrepreneurial torch as an investor, advisor, founder, board member and representative of numerous direct-to-consumer businesses (like Chamberlain Coffee, Cloak apparel, Wood Elf Media, Maverick clothing and Euka).

 In 2016, Adam saw the building wave of podcasting and began representing premiere talent in that space.
 He now represents some of the best podcasting companies and talent in the world and has made some of the biggest deals ever reported.

 In 2021, Adam began pushing into Web 3.0, NFTs and other blockchain driven businesses and plans to lead deal making in these area as well.

 Year after year, Adam has been selected by the Hollywood Reporter as one of its "Power Lawyers" (a list of the best and brightest in the Hollywood legal community).
 The publication has consistently highlighted the diversity and uniqueness of his practice.